kataya1/a-game-story/README.md

 # story-telling-GUI
-a unity project that encompass the main menu and story telling
+a unity project that encompass the main menu, story telling and scene management

 ## game